 16-Hour Limited Gas Work Qualification

-TSCTA will begin offering the DOB-Approved 16-Hour Limited Gas Work Qualification course starting February 2019.
-To be notified when registrations open, click the View Schedule/Register Now button to be added to our Class of Interest list.
+TSCTA will begin offering the DOB-Approved 16-Hour Limited Gas Work Qualification; to be notified when registrations open, click the View Schedule/Register Now button to be added to our Class of Interest list.

 - $400.00 per person